lrdj/goodlookslikethis/_cases_sdingov/ed-scot.md

 ### What will that mean to humans working in this environment?

-I prepared four scenarios to illustrate the impact of this vision in a bit more detail.
+To land the vision with our customer, I created a series of four customer journeys that illustrate the impact of this future in a bit more detail.
 STORY 1 Tells the narrative of how shorter feedback loops and working more closely with practitioners helps Mary and Maureen:

 ![STORY 1 Tells the narrative of how shorter feedback loops and working more closely with practitioners helps Mary and Maureen](/i/cases/edscot/Story-1.jpg)

 ## What to do next: Recommended next steps

-The team and I identified how to develop the opportunities we identified.
+The team and I identified how to develop the opportunities we had surfaced.
 As a number of stakeholders were not available for consultation because of lockdown, the next steps included a further discovery phase to ensure we landed their user needs correctly.

 - Alpha candidate: Create a collaborative culture and environment
 - Discovery candidate: Improve the short-term feedback loop